suborbital/docs/website/docs/atmo/runnable-api/introduction.md

 access everything about the request, and also gives you the ability to access the "outside world" by giving functions for HTTP requests, accessing static files, logging, and more.
-This section describes all of the capabilities available via the Runnable API and how to use them in Rust and Swift Runnable code.
+This section describes all of the capabilities available via the Runnable API and how to use them.

 The Runnable API is provided via a library for each of the supported languages, and simply needs to be imported to turn your module into a Runnable.